grafana/agent/docs/sources/flow/concepts/clustering.md

 recalculate target ownership and rebalance the number of targets they’re scraping without explicitly communicating ownership over the network.

-As such, target auto-distribution not only allows to dynamically scale the number of agents to distribute workload during peaks, but also provides resiliency, since in the event of a node going away, its targets are automatically picked up by one of their peers.
+Target auto-distribution allows you to dynamically scale the number of agents to distribute workload during peaks.
+It also provides resiliency because targets are automatically picked up by one of the node peers if a node goes away.

-The agent makes use of a fully-local consistent hashing algorithm to distribute targets, meaning that on average only ~1/N of the targets are redistributed.
+The agent uses a fully-local consistent hashing algorithm to distribute targets, meaning that, on average, only ~1/N of the targets are redistributed.

 Refer to component reference documentation to discover whether it supports clustering, such as: